-The Nursing Director may temporarily waive the standards of satisfactory progress for circumstances such as: military service, court dates, emergency health situations, family crisis, bereavement, or other significant occurrences outside of the control of the student.
+The Nursing Director or the institution may temporarily waive the standards of satisfactory progress for circumstances such as, but not limited to: military service, court dates, emergency health situations, family crisis, bereavement, or other significant occurrences outside of the control of the student.
 These circumstances must be documented by the student to demonstrate that they had an adverse impact on the student's performance.
-However, all content/equivalent hours must be completed.
+In some cases, the availability of makeup hours may be affected by factors such as scheduling or resource constraints.
+Exceptions may also be granted at the discretion of the Nursing Director or the institution when deemed appropriate and in the best interest of the student and the program.
+However, all content/equivalent hours must still be completed.